Hoplite: Warfare

-It would have been near impossible to swing both shield and sword if the man next to you is practically touching.
+It would have been nearly impossible to swing both shield and sword if the man next to you is practically touching.
 One piece of evidence of this is the picking of individual champions after each battle was fought.
 This is most evident in Herodotus' account of the Battle of Thermopylae.
 "Although great valor was displayed by the entire corps of Spartans and Thespians, the man who proved himself best was a Spartan Officer named Dienekes".
-The brothers Alpheos and Maron were also honored for their battlefield prowess as well.
+The brothers Alpheus and Maron were also honored for their battlefield prowess as well.
 This is just one example of an ancient historian giving credit to a few individual soldiers and the individuality of phalanx warfare.